tier2tickets/Knowledge-Base/content/automations/tier2assist.rst

         #this will ask the user to click a button to reboot the machine
         tier2assist.append({'msg': 'Sometimes a reboot alone will resolve issues, would you like to reboot now?', 'action': 'cmd /c title Preparing to reboot...^&color 4f^&echo. ^&echo Preparing to reboot.
 To cancel, close this window.^&ping -n 9 127.0.0.1^>nul^&shutdown -r -f -t 0'})

+        #this will prompt the user to open a google search if the AI thinks the message is about a broken computer
+        if result['scores']['broken_computer'] >94:
+            tier2assist.append({'msg':'It looks like you are having a computer problem...', 'action':'http://google.com/search?q=how+to+fix+computer'})

+    #anything listed under here will only happen after the ticket subbmission process
     if not is_before_ticket_submit:
-        #anything listed under here will only happen after the ticket subbmission process
         tier2assist.append({'msg': 'THIS TIER2ASSIST WILL SHOW UP AFTER THE TICKET IS SUBMITTED', 'action': 'https://www.google.com/search?q=after'})

         #this will pull an activity from the boredapi and show the results for it in a google search